-1. You can meet requirements in section 1 in whole or in part by high school courses, by attainment examinations, or both.
-Precollege achievement which satisfies requirements in this section will enable you to substitute courses of your own choice for the course requirements in this section, but will not reduce the total number of credits required for the degree.
+1. You can meet requirements in section 1 in whole or in part by high school courses, by attainment examinations or both.
 If you take little or no foreign language or mathematics before college, you will need more than 120 credits to graduate.
-For example, you could take 6 credits of English, 2 credits of mathematics, and 14 credits of foreign language in college to meet the requirements of this section.
-Only 14 of these 22 credits, however, would count toward the total of 120 required credits.
+For example, you could take 3 credits of col-